2002 Venezuelan coup attempt: Carmona's interim presidency

 According to Venezuelan political analysts, Carmona was always a "moderate" and "conciliatory" figure, but in the years before the 2002 coup he "became more aggressive as Chávez did".
-Margarita Lopez Maya of the University of Central Venezuela said that as Carmona rose through the ranks of Fedecámaras, "he became more aggravated, a situation which got worse because the government was provoking everyone".
+Margarita López Maya of the University of Central Venezuela said that as Carmona rose through the ranks of Fedecámaras, "he became more aggravated, a situation which got worse because the government was provoking everyone".
 Upon Carmona's taking office, Juan Calvo, a Venezuelan businessman, said, "He always surrounds himself with capable people, and I'm sure that's what he will do now."
 Upon being sworn in, Carmona told supporters that "We must go about returning to the rule of law ...
 Strongman rule will be left behind.
 I will act in the most open manner, working with all sectors of the country."
 He also said that he required plenty of support "to obtain the conditions required to rebuild confidence in the country and improve its international image".
 In addition, he vowed that "justice would be done" for the survivors of those who had been massacred.
 Shortly after police confiscated scores of weapons from several Bolivarian Circles, including from a group at the Ministries of Health and Environment that was near Miraflores.

 One of the immediate changes Carmona made after his inauguration was to change his country's official name back to the Republic of Venezuela from the Bolivarian Republic of Venezuela, the name established by the 1999 Constitution.
 News of this change was greeted with loud cheers from coup supporters at Miraflores.
 Edgar Paredes, interim head of Petróleos de Venezuela, announced that Venezuela would no longer be selling oil to Cuba.
 Moreover, Carmona's government repealed the 49 laws passed the previous November that business leaders considered damaging to the economy.
 Meanwhile, pro-Chávez officers in the military were being removed from their positions or assigned to remote locations.